Interview: Adedapo Adeniyi

 I think it's my duty as a sci-fi writer to consider worst case scenarios in the future over best cases.

-At the beginning of the story, two characters have a simultaneous thoughts.
+At the beginning of the story, two characters have a simultaneous thought.
 This happened to two friends of mine (one of them was my best friend and died last year)

 Oh I'm so sorry to hear that.